Two women walking banner

 Contraception goals still far off

-Last year’s FP2020 report once again revealed that the world is not on track to meeting its contraceptive use targets by 2020.
+Last year’s FP2020 report once again revealed that the world is not on track to meet its contraceptive use targets by 2020.
 All countries must continue to step up efforts to help more women around the world access quality medical care and family planning.

 NEWSLETTER